-Making buildings more energy efficient is key to achieving net-zero emissions by 2050.
-And it needs to become an immediate priority if we’re serious about protecting the environment for future generations.
+Making buildings more energy efficient is absolutely key to achieving net-zero emissions by 2050.
+And it needs to become an immediate priority for many organizations if we’re serious about protecting the environment for future generations.

-Real-time energy monitoring is the best way to track and control your consumption and reduce your carbon footprint.
+Real-time and historical trend-based energy monitoring is the best way to track and control your consumption and reduce your carbon footprint.

-There’s often a real lack of visibility about what energy is actually being used for.
-Companies receive energy bills at the end of each month without understanding why and how this energy has been used.
+There’s often a real lack of visibility about what energy is actually being used for in our buildings.
+Companies receive energy bills at the end of each month without understanding why and how this energy has been used in their building.
 Energy is often inadvertently wasted, especially when spaces are empty.

 Our solution in action: Manchester Metropolitan University